Skip to main content

 Communication between application-spawned SGX enclaves and Intel-provided Architectural Enclaves is through Application Enclave Service Manager (AESM).
 AESM runs as a daemon and provides a socket through which applications can facilitate various SGX services such as launch approval, remote attestation quote signing, etc.

-To see if your system supports DCAP attestation run the following:
+Oasis node requires the use of DCAP attestation.
+To see if your system supports it, run the following:

 cpuid -1 | grep "SGX"